 EBI and Phylogeny.fr servers allow you to open your multiple alignment in Jalview (a Java-based multiple alignment tool), which is useful for visualization and manual editing of multiple alignments.

-The sequence alignment tools at EBI are located under either the "Proteins" or the "DNA & RNA" sections on the EBI's Services page:
+The sequence alignment tools at EBI are located under either the "Proteins" or the "DNA & RNA" sections on the EBI's Data Resources and Tools page:

 Find and click on the MUSCLE link.

 You can paste your sequences in FASTA format in the box, or upload your .fasta file.
+FASTA is the most common file format for most sequences retrieved from sources like the NCBI, UCSC Genome Browser, Ensembl, etc., but there are several other file formats you can use.
 You can change the output format and request to have an output tree made from your sequences.

 Note: Even though ClustalW is no longer a preferred multiple sequence alignment tool, the ClustalW output format is a good format for results. many phylogenetic programs accept this output file type.